 Many banks allow you to configure alerts on your accounts.
 You can set up your accounts so you receive an email or SMS to notify you of certain activity.

 Alerts can be a great way to maintain awareness of your account activity without needing to be near your computer or an ATM.
 You can keep track of the transactions or activities that are a priority for you automatically.
-You just need to make sure that your account profile contains your up to date email address and cell phone number.
+You just need to ensure that your account profile contains your up-to-date email address and cell phone number.

 3. Use Round Up